scionproto-contrib/jpan/README.md

 file into you resources folder, or enable logging programmatically with `System.setProperty(org.slf4j.simple.SimpleLogger.DEFAULT_LOG_LEVEL_KEY, "INFO");` before using *any* JPAN code.

+Logging can also be controlled via command line, for example:
+`java -Dorg.slf4j.simpleLogger.defaultLogLevel=INFO -jar yourapp.jar`

 ### No DNS search domain found.
 Please check your /etc/resolv.conf or similar. / No DNS record found for bootstrap server.